emkeidi/blobplop-site/src/content/blobs/keyboard-preferences.md

 ---
 title: Keyboard Preferences
-slug: keyboard-preferences
+isDraft: false
-excerpt: What do you like to type on each day?
+description: What do you like to type on each day?
 Have you given it no thought or way too much?
 Join the casual keyboard movement.
 date: 2023-02-01
 author: Matthew Davis
+category: Random
 ---

 When was the last time you thought about your keyboard?